Predatory Pricing

 Large firms also use predatory pricing practices to prevent new entrants from gaining a foothold.
 For instance, a well-established company with significant market power may reduce prices to prevent competitors from launching new products.
 While this results in lower prices for consumers in the short term, it can lead to a lack of market diversity and innovation in the long run.

-How does predatory pricing work?
+How does the predatory pricing strategy work?

 Under predatory pricing, companies reduce their prices drastically, not to offer value to customers but to undercut competitors who are smaller or new to the market.
 This predatory pricing strategy is unsustainable over an extended period and is often employed by companies with substantial financial backing that can withstand short-term losses.